mdcruz/applitools-ufg-hackathon/README.md

 - Cypress (4.7.0) for writing the traditional tests
 - Mochawesome (6.1.1) for generating the test reports for the traditional tests
+- Applitools Eyes for Cypress (3.11.1) for writing the modern tests

 ## Getting started